softwarelanguageslab/maf/code/shared/src/main/scala/maf/modular/incremental/README.md

 analyses provided by MAF.
 Hence, their implementation is modular and an analysis can be obtained by mixing in a number of traits into the base class `IncrementalModAnalysis`.

+## Configurations

+An incremental analysis can be run with or without several precision-improving techniques that can be enabled or disabled using a config parameter.
+The techniques can be enabled and disabled independely of one another.
+When all techniques are disabled, changes to the program results upon an incremental update are fully monotonous.

 ## Provided instances

 We already provide a number of instances of incremental modular analyses for Scheme.
 These instances can be found